UDST/choicemodels/CONTRIBUTING.md

 Thanks for using ChoiceModels!

 This is an open source project that's part of the Urban Data Science Toolkit.
-Development and maintenance is a collaboration between UrbanSim Inc and U.C.
-Berkeley's Urban Analytics Lab.
+Development and maintenance is a collaboration between UrbanSim Inc and other contributors.

 You can contact Sam Maurer, the lead developer, at `maurer@urbansim.com`.